Live-Webcams

 (1871-1956), a leading New York expressionist painter spent summer

-vacations on Usedom Island from 1909 until 1921
+vacations on the island of Usedom between 1909

-painting and drawings there and continued
+many painting and drawings there and continued

 painting scenes from the island for the rest of

-his life, after returning to the United States.
-A
+his artistic life, after returning back home to

-fifty kilometers long Lyonel Feininger bike tour
+the United States.
+A fifty kilometers long Lyonel

-was created on the island with signs on posts and
+Feininger bike tour was created on the island

-round markers on the ground to locations that
+ground to locations that were immortalized in

 Swinoujscie's

-pre-war nickname "Bathtub of Berlin"
+pre-war nickname was "Bathtub of

-the town in those old days.
-Since 1824 when
+freedom oriented culture in those days.
+Since

-underground sources of high quality brine and mud
+1824 when underground sources of high quality

-century world class seaside resort.
-It was
+19th century world class seaside spa resort.
+It

-especially popular throughout the Roaring
+was especially popular through the Roaring

 Twenties